-You can use Simulation scripts to provide fine control over how a simulation starts.
-In general, you do not need to set up a Simulation script unless:
+You can use Simulation Scripts to provide fine control over how a Simulation starts.
+In general, you do not need to set up a Simulation Script unless:

-- You want to run an interpreted simulation that requires variables to be initialized before the simulation commences; this is useful for setting up global variables and defining functions - (In the Corporate Edition and above) You do not want to apply the default behavior of interpreting the Guards (that is, you prefer to use a Manual execution), or - You want to have multiple ways of running the same diagram
+- You want to run an interpreted Simulation that requires variables to be initialized before the Simulation commences; this is useful for setting up global variables and defining functions - (In the Corporate Edition and above) You do not want to apply the default behavior of interpreting the Guards (that is, you prefer to use a manual execution), or - You want to have multiple ways of running the same diagram

-For most diagrams it is possible to initialize a script for a simulation simply by setting variables in the first element or connector after the Start element.
+For most diagrams it is possible to initialize a script for a Simulation simply by setting variables in the first element or connector after the Start element.
 For State Charts, this is the Transit connector exiting the initial element, and for Activity models this is the first Action element.

-As an alternative, you can use Simulation scripts to initialize settings before a simulation starts.
-This is useful for setting up different sets of initial values using multiple Analyzer Scripts, so that you can run your simulation under a range of pre-set conditions.
+As an alternative, you can use Simulation Scripts to initialize settings before a Simulation starts.
+This is useful for setting up different sets of initial values using multiple Analyzer Scripts, so that you can run your Simulation under a range of pre-set conditions.

-To configure a simulation execution script, first select the Package in the Browser window, Package Browser, Diagram List or Model Search.
-You can then use the Execution Analyzer window to add a new Script for that selected Package.
+To configure a Simulation Script, first select the Package in the Browser window, Package Browser, Diagram List or Model Search.
+You can then use the Execution Analyzer window to add a new script for that selected Package.
 You will use the 'Simulation' page of the 'Execution Analyzer' dialog to configure the relevant properties.